Gordonby/ACS-K8S-Lab-L200/README.md

 * You are able to see the multiple pods spawning during the load

-## Challenge 5 - Perform a rolling update - live replace of MongoDB with CosmosDB
+## Exercise 15 - Perform a rolling update - live replace of MongoDB with CosmosDB

 We now need to replace MongoDB with CosmosDB, without minimal downtime.
 Fortunately, we have a MongoDB API driver on CosmosDB.
 You need to deploy V3 of the captureordertd by means of a rolling update and still be able to capture orders, now in CosmosDB